nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 * c9b1299 N - Hello
 ```

-We want to create a branch from the commit `26af837` to fix a bug for instance.
+We want to create a branch from the commit `26af837` to fix a bug, for instance.
 The resulting tree should be the following:

 ```bash
 * ae77cf0 N - (HEAD -> bug-fix) Fixed it!